Mamikon: A Story of a Lonely Soul

 “I’m sorry, but I really need to be in Tomsk by Friday.
 Sorry.”

-He wrote down his name and the phone number on a piece of paper and gave it to me.
+He wrote down his name and the phone number on a piece of paper and handed it over to me.
 I followed him and wrote down my number and my name on another piece of paper.
 We were reading.
 The names.
 But none of us said a word.

 We didn’t speak out our names that evening.
 What for?
 Did it really matter at that moment?
 I didn’t care, nor did he.
-Two strangers coming from one nation, each one following his own Road, crossed paths on a far Siberian land.
+Two strangers coming from one nation, each one following own Road of solitude, crossed paths on a far Siberian land.
 Two strangers.
 None of us really knew where we were going to and why we were on the Road.
-The two hours in that hut were enough for us to find strength to continue our Roads.
+The two hours in that hut were enough for us to find strength to continue walking our Roads.
 Alone again.

 “If you don’t get a ride, just come back here, I’ll take you home, and tomorrow you can continue your journey.”